 - The number of vascular registries in which the center participates

-“We are honored by this recognition because of the priority the SVS VQI puts on long-term patient outcomes,” says Christopher Smolock, MD, Quality Improvement Officer in Cleveland Clinic’s Department of Vascular Surgery.
+“We are honored by this recognition because of the priority the SVS VQI puts on long-term patient outcomes,” says Jon Quatromoni, MD, staff in Cleveland Clinic’s Department of Vascular Surgery.
 “Our surgical specialty is increasingly looking beyond traditional metrics such as 30-day outcomes and putting a premium on long-term follow-up.
 Cleveland Clinic is proud to be working with organizations like the SVS VQI not only to participate in patient follow-up over multiple years but also to discuss further refining outcome metrics in terms of appropriateness of care.”

 “Vascular surgery needs to be about maintaining a lifelong relationship with patients, not just the immediate operation,” adds Sean Lyden, MD, Cleveland Clinic’s Chair of Vascular Surgery.
 “Our surgeons are involved with their patients’ imaging, interventional care and medical care, all of which is essential to long-term follow-up, especially since vascular surgery patients often need additional procedures.
 This approach is aligned with the VQI’s emphasis on long-term follow-up, as demonstrated by its registry participation program.”